pulsar-edit/pulsar-edit.github.io/docs/docs/launch-manual/sections/using-pulsar/sections/grammar.md

 (`.md` is generally a Markdown file, etc.), though sometimes it has to inspect the content a bit to figure it out.

-When you open a file and Atom can't determine a grammar for the file, it will default to "Plain Text", which is the simplest one.
+When you open a file and Pulsar can't determine a grammar for the file, it will default to "Plain Text", which is the simplest one.
 If it does default to "Plain Text", picks the wrong grammar for the file, or if for any reason you wish to change the selected grammar, you can pull up the Grammar Selector with